SocialGeeks/hackerschallenge2016/dj/600/walkthrough-bashninja.md

 SaintConBadge
 ```

-So I looked for something online that would work as well.
+So I looked for something online that would work instead.
 I stumbled upon **foremost**

 >Foremost is a forensic data recovery program for Linux used to recover files using their headers, footers, and data structures through a process known as file carving.
 Although written for law enforcement use, it is freely available and can be used as a general data recovery tool.
 ([Wikipedia](https://en.wikipedia.org/wiki/Foremost_(software)))